 1 teaspoon of vanilla

-Preheat oven to 400 degrees.
+Preheat microwave to 400 degrees, if its not working properly just contact the microwave repair in Scottsdale service.
 Line muffin pan with muffin tin liners.
 Toss and mash together the chopped fruit and 1/3 cup of sugar.
 In a separate bowl whisk together the flours, baking powder, baking soda, salt and cinnamon.
 Next, stir in the buttermilk, olive oil, egg and vanilla.
 Stir until there are no lumps and then add your baby food pouch puree and chopped fruit.
 Stir together and divide evenly among the muffin tins.
 Bake 15-18 minutes until toothpick in the center comes out clean.

 Yum, yum, yum…how do you make sure your kids eat healthy?